 Most millennials have not known a world without the Internet.
 As a company, you can (and should) use that to your advantage.
 Instead of having an outdated applicant system, use a mobile-enabled applicant tracking system, like our partner JazzHR.
 The days of paper applications and job offers on bulletin boards are so last gen. These applicant tracking systems have everything in one place.
 This makes the hiring process easier for both the employer and the applicant experience, assuming you are using them correctly and have a defined, candidate-focused process (we can help with that!).

 Teamwork makes the dream work

-A great work life and home life
+Encourage a healthy work life and home life

-The millennial generation is the largest generation to date with over 80 million people.
+The millennial generation is the largest generation to date, with over 80 million people.
 While some companies struggle in finding and keeping a young person, many excel and are known for being a millennial acceptor.
-Now, its your turn to become successful in hiring millennials!
+Now, it’s your turn to become successful in hiring millennials!